-Who Uninvited Monica Lewinsky From an Event After Bill Clinton RSVP’D?
+Monica Lewinsky Says She Was Uninvited From an Event After Bill Clinton RSVP’D

 Following Lewinsky’s tweets, some people began to speculate the magazine to which she was referring.
 One guess was Town & Country, which is hosting its 2018 Philanthropic Summit at the Hearst Tower in New York City today.
 Kicking off the event this morning was none other than Clinton, who introduced Stoneman shooting survivor and gun-control advocate Emma González.

-While much has changed in the 20 years since Lewinsky was thrust into the public eye because of her affair with Clinton, this incident — in which Clinton’s presence was deemed more significant than Lewinsky’s — is further proof that powerful men face incriminating allegations, and come out on top.
+While much has changed in the 20 years since Lewinsky was thrust into the public eye because of her affair with Clinton, this incident — in which Clinton’s presence was deemed more significant than Lewinsky’s — is further proof that powerful men can find themselves embroiled in serious scandals where they’re the wrongdoer, and still come out on top.

 T&C did not respond to the Cut’s request for comment to confirm or deny rumors, but attendees at the event told HuffPost that Lewinsky was uninvited from the annual summit.